Collection Development Policy

 5. Attention of critics and reviewers

-Weeding the collection is the responsibility of the library director and is authorized by the Board of Trustees.
-Weeding should be done on a continual, rotating basis to insure all areas of the collection are weeded at least every five years.
-Withdrawn materials will be handled by the director and placed in the used book sale or discarded according to the director’s judgment.
+Weeding the collection is the responsibility of the Library Director and is authorized by the Board of Trustees.
+Weeding should be done on a continual, rotating basis to ensure all areas of the collection are weeded at least every five years.
+Withdrawn materials will be handled by the Library Director and placed in the used book sale or discarded according to the Director’s judgment.

 Adopted July 2001